Beth3346/elr-flexible-grid/README.md

 ### Features:

 + grid items are displayed in a masonry layout
-+ ability to sort items by tag
++ ability to filter items by tag